jgoizueta/monads/README.md

 * The >> operator is usually called "then" (or flush)
 * The >>= binding combinator (composition)
-  has sometimes been called in other languages "pass", "and then"
+  has sometimes been called in other languages "pass", "and then".
 * The unit or return function may be called wrap, new (because it is a constructor)

+Note how both >> and >>= can be thought of as *sequencing* operators, since they compose sequential operations, hence the usage of the `>>` symbolism which suggets sequential flow visually.

 Monads allow to build computations by combining simpler computation steps.